seanfreaney/geo-quiz/README.md

     -'submit' shows alter, tallies score, re-runs game and focuses cursor to input field.
   - 'submit' button is also responsive to 'Enter' keyboard input.

--__Cursor Focus__
+-__Initial Focus__
-  - Cursor focus is used to bring the user to the first input field to enhance user experience.
+  - Initial focus is used to bring the user stright to the Capital City input field to enhance user experience.

--__Display Data to the DOM__
+-__Display Data__
-  - Object name is displayed to the DOM,
+  - Country name is displayed in response to user actions,
-  - Object population, population +10% and population -10% is displayed randomly across three different spans.
+  - Country population, population +10% and population -10% is displayed randomly across three different spans in response to user actions.
 This ensures that the correct population value is not always displayed to the same element.

 ### Simple Layout and Background
 -__Background__